 Tranferring Masters Degree Credits - If a student has a Master's Degree in Chemical Engineering from another university, they may transfer it as 30 semester hours of credit.
 This will change the requirements for the following: Advanced coursework from 12 to 6 credits and Research Credits from 53 credits to 29 credits.

 Teaching Experience Requirements - After successful completion of the first year of Ph.D coursework, students are required to gain Teaching Experience as an instructional associate (IA) by assisting a faculty member in teaching chemical engineering courses for one semester per year.
-Each Ph.D. student must fulfill three IA assingments.
+Each Ph.D. student must fulfill two IA assingments.
 If students are required to serve additional terms, they will be hired as a graduate teaching associate (GTA).
 Prior to starting the IA service, each student must complete the required training and orientations.

 The purpose is to experience interactions with students and other responsibilities that may affect career decisions with regard to teaching.
 When possible, participation in at least two different courses will be required, with the selection made by the Department Graduate Studies Committee Chair or designee in consultation with the student and the student's advisor.
 Responsibilities include: conducting recitations, holding office hours, grading and possibly presenting a few lectures and/or supervising and grading experiments in laboratory courses.